Giving thanks for Thanksgiving, at least for the time off it gives me.

 Still, I bought some of those 2.4″ displays to play with, so I went ahead and opened one up.
 From a bit of quick review, it actually looks like these would be able to fill the space without the bezel showing, which was my original intention.

 Now, if this was a one-off thing, that’s probably exactly what I’d do.
-However, as was pointed out to me today, I have a hundred people in my interest thread in the Runs subforum of TheRPF looking to get one of these things.
+However, I’ve been thinking about making these for sale.
 I do not think I could bring myself to try and carefully cut a hundred PCBs in that fashion.
 I also think I’d probably fail on a good number of my attempts.

 For what we’re doing with the ILI9341 displays, I really only need access to 9 traces on that ribbon.
 This design is effectively a breakout board that spreads those traces out into proper human-workable pin headers that I can solder wires to.
 I also added a spot for a resistor inline with the TFT screen backlight so that I could make sure it had some degree of protection.
 I could have set it up for a surface-mount resistor – something like a 1206-sized piece – but I figured the whole point of this board was to make my soldering work easier, and I find the through-hole resistors to be dirt simple.
 I did some automated sanity checks in EAGLE to make sure I wasn’t screwing anything up or leaving anything important disconnected, and I’ve placed an order for a couple of these boards with OSH Park.
 Will they work?
 I have no idea.
 If they do, they will be a super nice solution to some of the size constraint issues I was working with, and they will also make the devices go together a lot easier and with a lot less stress.
 They’d also actually end up making the electronics cheaper – buying the ILI9341 display without a PCB is a fair bit less expensive, and these cost very little to have manufactured to replace the missing PCB components.